Estimating the roughness exponent of stochastic volatility from discrete observations of the integrated variance: Introduction

 The first difficulty consists in the fact that in reality the volatility process $\sigma_t$ cannot be observed directly; only the asset prices $S$ are known.
 Thus, one typically computes the quadratic variation of the log stock prices,

-which is also called the realized variance or the integrated volatility, and then performs numerical differentiation to estimate proxies $\wh\sigma_t$ for the actual values of $\sigma_t$.
+which is also called the integrated variance, and then performs numerical differentiation to estimate proxies $\wh\sigma_t$ for the actual values of $\sigma_t$.
 The roughness estimation is then based on those proxy values $\wh\sigma_t$.
-For instance, this two-step procedure is underlying the statistical analysis for empirical volatilities in \cite{GatheralRosenbaum}, where roughness estimates were based on proxy values $\wh\sigma_t$ taken from the Oxford-Man Institute of Quantitative Finance Realized Library.
-A problem with that approach is that estimation errors in in the proxy values $\wh\sigma_t$ might substantially distort the outcomes of the final roughness estimation; see Fukasawa et al.~\cite{Fukasawa2022Estimation} and Cont and Das \cite{ContDasArtefact}.
+For instance, this two-step procedure underlies the statistical analysis for empirical volatilities in \cite{GatheralRosenbaum}, where roughness estimates were based on empirical values $\wh\sigma_t$ taken from the Oxford-Man Institute of Quantitative Finance Realized Library.
+A problem with that approach is that estimation errors in the empirical values $\wh\sigma_t$ might substantially distort the outcomes in the final roughness estimation; see Fukasawa et al.~\cite{Fukasawa2022Estimation} and Cont and Das \cite{ContDasArtefact}.